Attendance

 Holidays

-Please do not to take holidays during term time, as this may be subject to a fixed penalty notice which is payable by parents.
+Please do not take holidays during term time, as this may be subject to a fixed penalty notice which is payable by parents.

 Illness and Accidents